 - increase revenue from your e-commerce site

 Make sure you tie your goals to a data source.
-If your goal is to grow organic traffic by 10%, then ensure that you use the same data source for all your measuring.
+If your goal is to grow organic traffic by 10%, then ensure that you use the same data source for all your measurements.

 Aligning your goals to data also eliminates some of the fuzzier goals like “post more on social” or “blog more”.